zhuxiaoy1997/SI507FinalProjectSubmission/README.md

 # SI507FinalProjectSubmission

 To run my code, an api key is required.
 You can use my api key (secrets.py) submitted on Canvas.
-Also, you need to download the file: templates which includes several html files and you need to put the file in the sam directory of Final_Project_Code_zhuxiaoy.py.
+Also, you need to download the file: templates which includes several html files and you need to put the templates file in the same directory of Final_Project_Code_zhuxiaoy.py.
 [Note]: my program will take 12 minutes to create tables by fetching and 40 seconds by caching.
 To save time, you can either use the cache file I provide or use the Movies.sqlite database and comment my codes in the set-up part under the command: if __name__ == “__main__”.

 How to interact with my program：